fedellen/list-together/README.md

 ## **🤔 Possibly todo after release**

+- Optimistic responses on item mutations for quicker user interaction, especially for users located further from the server (Toronto)
 - Implement offline mutation capabilities for Apollo Client
 - More back-end resolver tests, there remains uncovered logic
 - Add test user creation from front-to-back without Passport APIs for a better dev environment